 OECD Education Statistics.
 Wide range of international education data from the OECD, including famous international surveys such as PISA (Programme for International Student Assessment).

-UNESCO-United Nations.
+UNESCO.
 Detailed education data from UNESCO: enrollment, completion rates, literacy, teachers, government expenditure and more.